psharma04/Overpass/docs/index.md

 ## What is this?

-Overpass is a Discord bot designed to verify that a student is who they say they are.
+Overpass is an [Arc-approved](/arc-approved.png) Discord bot designed to verify that a student is who they say they are.
 It relies on some simple principles:

 1. A student's zID is unique,
 2. The person who owns a specific zID also has access to the email `zID@ad.unsw.edu.au`,